HugoPhibbs/COSC326_Individual/src/README.md

-#src
+# src
-- I have split each Etude into it's own package
+- Each Etude is put into its own package